Testosterone treatment improves bone density and anemia, may lead to cardiac risk

 I have to wonder who thinks up these studies.
 I mean, isn't it a bit of a no brained that things that are bad for us, like industrial pollutants, will do bad things to our body?
 Do we really need to spends millions in the study when we could use that money to help the poor, those with PTSD, or to help clean our environment?

-We rest Testosterone to share interesting fact from one historian to you:
+We rest Testosterone to share a message from yesteryear:

-Today is: 21st September (GMT), in history on the 21st of September, 1955 AD the following event happened:
+Today is: 21st February (GMT), in history on the 21st of February, 1953 AD the following birth happened: